L'Oiselle

 Thanks to her costume that allows her to fly, she is capable of real aerial prowess that she puts at the service of the organization "Les Compagnons de l'Étoile Noire".
 This character, a true superheroïne, uses her technology to put an end to the actions of a criminal organization.

 Inspiration

 From the end of the nineteenth century, a new fashion spread in Parisian cabarets : shows of flying women.
-Establishments like the Alcazar, the Folies Bergères, the Amphitheatre, proposed performances of dancers who, by means of cables or optical effects, rose a few meters in the air.
+Establishments like the Alcazar, the Folies Bergère, the Amphitheatre, proposed performances of dancers who, by means of cables or optical effects, rose a few meters in the air.
 In 1902, the film director Georges Meliès directed La Femme volante, a film in which the heroine alternates between dancing choreographies and flying scenes.

 Publications

 The adventures of the Oiselle written by the novelist Renée Gouraud d'Ablancourt, alias René d'Anjou, appeared for the first time in serial form in La Mode du Petit Journal from July 18, 1909 under the title L'Oiselle ou Royale énigme.
 The story was again published in serial form under the title Véga la magicienne in L'Indépendant du Cher starting August 17, 1911.
 Finally, the novel was published in hardback the following year by J. Siraudeau with some variants.